KarypisLab/METIS/README.md

 ### Common configuration options are:

-    cc=[compiler]   - The C compiler to use [default is determined by CMake] shared=1        - Build a shared library instead of a static one [off by default] prefix=[PATH]   - Set the installation prefix [~/local by default] i64=1           - Sets to 64 bits the width of the datatype that will store information about the vertices and their adjacency lists. r64=1           - Sets to 64 bits the width of the datatype that will store information about floating point numbers.
+    cc=[compiler]     - The C compiler to use [default is determined by CMake] shared=1          - Build a shared library instead of a static one [off by default] prefix=[PATH]     - Set the installation prefix [~/local by default] gklib_path=[PATH] - Set the prefix path where GKlib has been installed.
+You can skip this if GKlib's installation prefix is the same as that of METIS. i64=1             - Sets to 64 bits the width of the datatype that will store information about the vertices and their adjacency lists. r64=1             - Sets to 64 bits the width of the datatype that will store information about floating point numbers.

 ### Advanced debugging related options: